brain-score/vision/docs/source/modules/tutorial.rst

 - mferg@mit.edu
 - cshay@mit.edu

-Submit a Model to Brain-Score.org Part 1: Preparing the Model
+Submitting a Model to Brain-Score.org Part 1: Preparing the Model
 =============================================================

 By now you should have the ``sample-model-submission`` repo cloned and